dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

 ### CACTWO-5326 (Enhancement)

-**Show middle name in 3M™ Coding and Reimbursement System (CRS)**
+**Show middle name in Solventum™ Coding and Reimbursement System (CRS)**

 encoder
-The 3M CRS encoder was only showing the patient’s last name.
+The Solventum CRS encoder was only showing the patient’s last name.
 This has been changed to show the patient’s first, middle and last name in the encoder.

-> [!note] 3M CRS Users
+> [!note] Solventum CRS Users
-This feature is for 3M CRS users only
+This feature is for Solventum CRS users only

 ### CACTWO-5327 (Important)